- Privacy Statement for Members

 - New memberships (previously uninsured);

-- Additions to a membership (unless the addition/s has already served all waiting and benefit limitation periods with Frank or another insurer) except newborns and adopted and permanent foster children where the family membership has been in existence for at least 2 months, and where the addition/s has already served all waiting and benefit limitation periods with Frank or another insurer,
+- Additions to a membership (unless the addition/s has already served all waiting periods with Frank or another insurer) except newborns and adopted and permanent foster children where the family membership has been in existence for at least 2 months, and where the addition/s has already served all waiting periods with Frank or another insurer,

 - Existing Frank memberships, and transfers to Frank from another insurer where:

-(i) the level of cover and/or benefit entitlement is upgraded or increased; (ii) any hospital or extras service was not covered by the previous insurer and/or; (iii) the waiting and benefit limitation periods have not been completed.
+(i) the level of cover and/or benefit entitlement is upgraded or increased; (ii) any hospital or extras service was not covered by the previous insurer and/or; (iii) the waiting periods have not been completed.

-Where a member is transferring from another product or from another health insurer, waiting and benefit limitation periods for hospital treatment that was not covered under the old policy are:
+Where a member is transferring from another product or from another health insurer, waiting periods for hospital treatment that was not covered under the old policy are:

 - 12 months - obstetric or pre-existing condition (other than for psychiatric, rehabilitation or palliative care).